rear/rear.github.com/development/index.md

 ---

 ## Development
-The Relax-and-Recover project has moved to Github recently, it is used for the website, the issue-tracker and source code management.
+The Relax-and-Recover project uses Github for [source code management](https://github.com/rear), issue tracking and this website.

 ### Mailinglists